Skip to Main Content

 Refinance rates in New Jersey

-While mortgage refinance rates have more than doubled since the pandemic, many New Jersey homeowners have much more tappable equity now.
+If you managed to lock in a rate during the record-low days at the beginning of 2021, replacing your mortgage at today’s refinance rates isn’t an appealing proposition.
+However, you may have much more tappable equity now due to the state’s rising home values.
 With a cash-out mortgage refinance, you could take advantage of this asset to help further your financial goals.

 New Jersey mortgage rate trends